DATA-BACKED GUIDE · UPDATED JULY 2026

 Can an abscess wait until the morning?

 Often, yes, if your pet is bright, eating and only mildly sore.
-But if they are feverish, very painful, off their food or the swelling is near the eye or throat, do not wait.
-Phone the out-of-hours vet for advice and let them judge the urgency.
+But if they are feverish, very painful, off their food, or the swelling is near the eye, throat or a joint, do not wait.
+Phone the out-of-hours vet for advice and let them judge the urgency rather than guessing yourself.

 Why is the out-of-hours fee so much higher?

-You are paying for a team on standby through the night, not just the drainage itself.
-Overnight staffing, emergency equipment and the premises all cost money whether or not anyone calls, and that is built into the fee.
+You are paying for a team on standby through the night, not extra work on the drainage itself.
+Overnight staffing, emergency equipment and the premises all cost money whether or not anyone calls, and that standing cost is built into the fee rather than into the procedure.

 Does insurance treat out-of-hours differently?

 Generally no. A covered condition is covered whatever the hour, and emergency treatment is exactly what insurance is for.
-Your usual excess still applies, so check the figure, but do not let cost stop you seeking genuine emergency care.
+Your usual excess still applies, so check the figure on your policy, but do not let cost stop you seeking genuine emergency care.